Persata/plaits/docs.md

 Code Coverage - [![Coverage Status](https://img.shields.io/coveralls/Persata/plaits.svg)](https://coveralls.io/r/Persata/plaits?branch=master)

+Please feel free to report bugs and suggest features you'd like to see on the [Plaits GitHub Issues Page](https://github.com/Persata/plaits/issues), or send tweets to [@persata](https://twitter.com/persata).

 [Changelog](#changelog)

 # Group Form Models

-Plaits models are simply Backbone models with different functionality.
+Plaits models are simply [Backbone](http://backbonejs.org/) models with different functionality.

 A model **must** be given a name, and a list of fields.
 It also takes an optional list of validators [(examples later)](#provided-validators).